esquires/lvdb/python/README.rst

     let g:lvdb_toggle_lines = 2     # always toggle lines for *.py files
     let g:lvdb_toggle_lines = 3     # always toggle lines for all files

+When debugging, many tabs can sometimes be opened so lvdb will keep track of what it has opened and close them when the debugger moves out of that tab.
+To disable this behavior, set

+    let g:lvdb_close_opened_tabs = 0

+in your .vimrc

 Sample Workflow (python debugging)
 ----------------------------------